Sign in

 Lane Jobs:

-Timer (1 point) – Stops the electronic timing and starts/stops a manual stopwatch.
+Timer – Stops the electronic timing and starts/stops a manual stopwatch.
 Relays the manual time to the Recorder.
 [No Experience Necessary]

-Recorder (1 point) – Records the manual watch times, verifies that the proper swimmers are competing in that lane.
+Recorder – Records the manual watch times, verifies that the proper swimmers are competing in that lane.
 [No Experience Necessary]

 Table Jobs:

-All table jobs require training ad we offer some (Training) positions so you can shadow at a meet and learn the position.
-Training jobs are worth 1 point.
+All table jobs require training and we will offer some (Training) positions so you can shadow at a meet and learn the position.

-Ribbon Writer (1 point) - Hand heat-winner and participation ribbons to swimmers as they emerge from the pool for all heats in individual events except main event.
+Ribbon Distributor - Hand heat-winner and participation ribbons to swimmers as they emerge from the pool for all heats in individual events except main event.
 [Previous Experience Recommended]

 Deck Jobs:

-Stroke & Turn Judge (1 point) – Ensures that the rules relating to the style of swimming designated for the event are being observed.
-[TSA Clinic Attendance Required]
+Stroke & Turn Judge – Ensures that the rules relating to the style of swimming designated for the event are being observed.
+[TSA Clinic Attendance Required before season starts, please email [email protected]]

-Starter (1 point) – Ensures that all swimmers receive a fair and equitable start.
+Starter – Ensures that all swimmers receive a fair and equitable start.
 Must know the rules and governing starting procedures; operates the electronic timing progression; works with Announcer to control pace of the meet.
 Note: TSA Training Required.
-[TSA Clinic Attendance Required]
+[TSA Clinic Attendance Required, please email [email protected]]]

-Floater (1 point) – This job will help us fill any unexpected vacancies.
+Floater – This job will help us fill any unexpected vacancies.
 The Volunteer Coordinator will reach out the week of the meet to help fill any needed jobs.
 [No Experience Necessary]

 Concessions: